urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/10-scry.md

 Typically, you'd handle the `path` similarly to `on-watch`, as we discussed in the lesson on subscriptions.
-You'd use something like a wutlus expression to test the type of the `path`, defining your scry endpoints like so:
+You'd use something like a wutlus expression to test the value of the `path`, defining your scry endpoints like so:

 ```hoon
 ?+    path  (on-peek:def path)